jon-torres/Discord-bot-text-generator/README.md

 ## Features

 - Extract messages from users in a given channel.
-- Generates new messages based on the given corpus.
+- Generates new messages based on the given corpus or any corpus.
-  <br>It's important to keep in mind that the generated text is highly dependent on the given corpus, so make any necessary tweaks to the preprocessing.<br>
+  <br>It's important to keep in mind that the generated text is highly dependent on the corpus, so make any necessary tweaks to the preprocessing.<br>

 ## Tech